deNBI/simpleVMWorkshop/part3.md

 ## Section 3: Scale up your analysis

 In the first part you have tested the SimpleVM environment.
 Now it is time for using a VM with more cores to scale up the analysis.
-For this reason you saved your installed tools by creating a snapshot.
-You will now reuse this snapshot with a larger flavor.
+For this reason you have either saved your installed tools by creating a snapshot or, if you are starting with this section, a snapshot has been prepared for you.
+You will now reuse one of these snapshots with a larger flavor.
-Further, we will search for more metagenomic datasets via object storage and scale up our analysis by providing more cores to mash.
+Further, we will alos search for more metagenomic datasets via object storage and scale up our analysis by providing more cores to mash.

 ### 3.1 Create a new VM based on your snapshot